-Aussie Tite 540 should only be installed after proper substrate preparation has been completed with a minimum 15 lb per SqFt and is appropriate to receive waterproofing.
+Aussie Tite 540 should only be installed after proper substrate preparation has been completed and is appropriate to receive waterproofing.
 The membrane should be fully covered and confined in order to function properly with the self-sealing properties.
 The Aussie Tite 540 should not be installed over standing water or over icy surfaces, Aussie Tite 540 is not designed to waterproof expansion joints.
 The AVM Technical team or your local AVM representative should be consulted for any detail or installation guideline not discussed in this product manual.